bbalasub1/glmnet_python/README.md

 # glmnet python

+## Caution: This is an alpha-version

 ## Introduction

-This is a python version of the glmnet library in R. The underlying fortran codes are the same as the R version, and uses a pathwise coordinate descent algorithm.
+This is a python alpha-version of the glmnet library in R. The underlying fortran codes are the same as the R version, and uses a pathwise coordinate descent algorithm.

 This python version is a front-end that moulds the input and output data to be in a format compatible with the fortran requirements.